Plymouth-COMP2000/design-exercises-alvin-dev32/README.md

-# COMP2000 Project
-## Restaurant Management Application - Design Exersises
+# Restaurant Management Application - Android Implementation

+## COMP2000 Assessment 1 -

-This repo contains the Android Studio project files for my COMP2000 Project that aims to design and implement a Restaurant Management Application.
+This package contains the complete documentation and Android XML layouts for the Restaurant Management Application, incorporating all feedback improvements from Exercise 3.

+---